Attendance and Success

 Improved attendance is also rewarded along with 100% attendance.
 So it is never too late to turn things around.
 All children benefit from regular attendance.

 If a child does not attend school regularly, the impact on their progress cannot be underestimated.
-The government has set a benchmark of 95%, above this level of attendance students are expected to make the best progress.
-Attendance below 95% could seriously affect a child's progress.
-At Hurst Green Infant School and Nursery we keep track of the attendance of all our students and as a parent/carer you can expect the following actions:
+At Hurst Green Infant School and Nursery we keep track of the attendance of all our students.
+We have regular conversations with parents to support any attendance issues.

 Late Arrival at School